 Lawn Program The House of France sells French food and presents an hour of (free) French entertainment.
 We are always have a need for our members to participate and help.

 The cottage will provide baguettes, merguez sausages (and a vegetarian alternative), drinks, coffee, and dessert.
 Bring a dish to share, chairs, and bring your favorite outdoor games: pétanque, croquet, a frisbee, etc.

 Elections of the new board.

 Thanksgiving dinner.
 Turkey with a French flair.

-International Christmas Festival at Balboa Park’s December Nights on Friday December 4th from 5pm to 11pm and Saturday December 5th from 12pm to 11pm.
+International Christmas Festival at Balboa Park’s December Nights in December.
 Here all the houses come together to share their culture in an event where cottages are opened, ethnic foods are available and an impressive assortment of dance & music throughout.
 Last year, we offered onion soup, bûches de Noël, mille feuilles (Napoléons) and, of course, our now famous crêpes.

 We would like to thank all of the volunteers who showed up to set up the tents, sell, clean up, etc. for this event.
 You can come and help for two hours, four hours, ten hours or the whole event.
 You will be tired but excited and you will be hooked; you will come back year after year to help.
 We want to thank our members for coming to the December Nights and making it a great success!

 Santa Claus Every year, le pere Noel (Santa Claus), comes a little bit early to meet our members and give our younger members (kids under 12) a present.
 After that, we share a Buche de Noel.
 It is the opportunity to get together before celebrating Christmas with families.